mkgiga/opentagger/README.md

 - [ ] Interface for curation (delete if has x tag, etc.)

 ### Prerequisites
-- Python installed
+- Have installed Python 3

 > [!WARNING]
 > I have only tested this with Python 3.10 but it should work with 3.11, if there are any problems feel free to open an issue 😀

 ## Installing

-todo: add release packages
+*todo: add release packages*

 ### Windows
 1. Clone the repository by entering `git clone https://github.com/mkgiga/opentagger.git` in the command line.